-

 Five Good Things

 A couple days ago, I invited you to concentrate on someone who has helped you in this life, someone who has made you feel special in some way.
 Didn’t it feel good to stop and think about that person?
-Well, now I’m going to ask you to go the other way: think about someone you Continue reading
+Well, now I’m going to ask you to go the other way: think about someone you intensely dislike.
+Think of someone who makes your skin crawl or your blood boil every time their name gets mentioned.
+They might be a celebrity; they may be a family member.
+They may be a thousand miles away; they might be living in your own… Continue reading

 -